Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 You can only have one admin seat per table

-CHECKPOINT 2: Quick check, each of your table layers should begin with “table-” and they should contain seats (with layers starting with “seat”), a name (with the layer name “name”) and an admin seat if you wanted one (with a layer starting with “admin-seat”) and should look something like this:
+CHECKPOINT 2: Quick check, each of your table layers should begin with “table-” and they should contain seats (with layers starting with “seat”), a text element (named “name” in the layer panel), and an admin seat if you wanted one (with a layer starting with “admin-seat”).
+Each of your table layer should look something like this:

-Only event hosts and registered speakers can access the stage area so it’s commonly used as a private meeting room or green room before presentations.
+Only event hosts and registered speakers can access the green room area so it’s commonly used as a private meeting room or green room before presentations.

-The stage can be any shape or size, and placed anywhere on the floor plan (provided it stays within the conference area)
+The green room can be any shape or size, and placed anywhere on the floor plan (if you want your guests to see it when it first loads, remember to place it within your conference area rectangle)

-If you want hosts and speakers to be able to enter the stage area, you need to add seats on the stage as well.
-These seats, again, can be invisible or have a fancy design, but whichever option you go for, each seat needs an individual layer named “seat” (which is the same process as adding seats to your table).
+If you want hosts and speakers to be able to enter the green room area, you need to add seats in the green room as well.
+These seats, again, can be invisible (no fill or border colour) or have a fancy design, but whichever option you go for, each seat needs an individual layer named “seat” (which is the same process as adding seats to your table).

-The maximum number of seats you can have on stage is the same as the maximum number of guests you can have per table.
+The maximum number of seats you can have in the green room is the same as the maximum number of guests you can have per table.

 |A stage with ‘invisible’ seats||A stage with ‘visible’ seats|

-Once you’ve created the stage and the seats on the stage, group all these elements together and create another layer.
+Once you’ve created the green room and the seats in the green room, group all these elements together and create another layer.
 Name this layer “table-stage”

 It should look like this: